ekkinox/tao-docker/README.md

 # Docker set up for TAO

-Ready to use docker set up for working with [package-tao](https://github.com/oat-sa/package-tao).
+Ready to use docker set up for working with [package-tao](https://github.com/oat-sa/package-tao) (or deploy-test-package version as well).
 - Php-fpm 7.1
 - Nginx
 - MariaDB